Abdulla Gadimbayli: Biography

 In 2017, he was awarded the FIDE International Master (IM) title.

-In 2022, he won the World Junior Chess Championship on tiebreaks, with a score of 8/11 (+5, =6, -0), making him eligible for the Grandmaster (GM) title.
+In 2022, he won the World Junior Chess Championship on tiebreaks, with a score of 8/11 (+5, =6, -0), directly gaining the Grandmaster (GM) title as a result.

+Gadimbayli played in the Chess World Cup 2023, where he defeated Shamsiddin Vokhidov in the first round and then caused an upset by defeating the tournament's 30th seed David Antón Guijarro in the second round.